Medivators Scope Buddy: Guide to Setup, Use, and Care

 • The Scope Buddy endoscope flushing system enhances data monitoring during flushing procedures

-It's worth noting that if you're using a model compatible with Medivators, make sure you're aware of minor differences in connections, tubing, and filter needs.
+It's worth noting that if you're using a model compatible with Medivators, make sure you're aware of minor differences in required tubing.

 Setting Up the Medivators Scope Buddy